 (b) the disclosure is not to be regarded as a breach of professional ethics or standards or as unprofessional conduct.

+[Section 22 amended by No. 46 of 2009 s.
+5(5).]

 23. Commissioner not to deal with individual cases

 (1) It is not a function of the Commissioner to investigate or otherwise deal with a complaint made by, or any other matter relating to, a particular child or young person.